samc621/stockpros/README.md

 `$ npm start`

-On start, StockPros will load the S&P 500 stocks into the DB, including up to 15 years of historical OHLC (open-high-low-close) data.
-It will then begin running the default strategy on the selected watchlist.
+On start, StockPros will load the watchlist stocks into the DB, including up to 15 years of historical OHLC (open-high-low-close) data, and then begin running the default strategy for these stocks.

 ### Running with Docker Compose